tencent cloud

 export LDFLAGS=-L/usr/local/opt/openssl/lib

-Run the following command to install the Node.js dependency library.
+3. Run the following command to install Node.js dependency libraries.

 npm install i --unsafe-perm node-rdkafka